largeapp/gat-li/README.md

 [gat-average.py](gat-average.py) is the code of GAT-average model.
 [gat-fc.py](gat-fc.py) is the code of GAT-fc model.
 [hack_model.py](hack_model.py) is the code for hacking model.
+[ABIDEParser-ref.py](ABIDEParser-ref.py) is the reference code for using abide data to establish connectivity matrices.